As researchers find new and better ways to target cancer, more people who get the disease will live longer and perhaps even be cured.

 More Precise Screening Tests

-Sooner is always better when it comes to spotting cancer.
+Sooner is almost always better when it comes to spotting cancer.
 It’s easier to treat if you catch it before it spreads.
 Finding it hasn't been simple, though.

 Cancer screening tests come with risks.
-Mammograms and CT scans expose you to small amounts of radiation.
+CT scans expose you to small amounts of radiation.
 Biopsies and colonoscopies can have side effects.
 Screening tests may report a disease that isn't really there.
 Doctors call this a false positive.
 And sometimes they pick up a cancer that isn't likely to grow.
 Both can lead to tests or treatments you don’t need.

 More personalized tests could help doctors spot the people who need to be screened most and figure out how often to do the tests.